dvdvdmt/popup-tab-switcher/README.md

 [![Popup tab switcher work demo](./readme-assets/youtube-preview.png)](https://youtu.be/JyX3lk-OrXw)

-It remembers the order in which tabs were activated and allows you to switch between recently active tabs in a fraction of a second without using a mouse.
+It remembers the order in which tabs were active and allows you to switch between recently active tabs in a fraction of a second without using a mouse.

 ## Motivation ##